Silvershot335/SilverBot/README.md

 Silverbot has a variety of commands.

-@Silverbot meme *name of meme or meme ID* "text" "box" The meme command uses imgflip meme templates.
+@Silverbot meme -*name of meme or meme ID*- "text" "box" The meme command uses imgflip meme templates.
 Find the Meme ID in the URL (can support custom uploads) and fill in the number of text boxes in the quotes.

 @Silverbot level